Best practice in brief

 - A risk assessment and measures to mitigate risk should be defined and enforced.

-- Exporting data from these systems should be approved by data owners and the required risk assesment and mitigation measures are strictly adhered to.
+- Exporting data from these systems should be approved by data owners and the required risk assessment and mitigation measures are strictly adhered to.

 Confidential data should not be held on local disk storage (e.g. C: drive of a desktop machine)

-Confidential data should not be held on local disk storage (e.g. C: drive) of a desktop machine.
+Confidential data should not be held on local disk storage (e.g C: drive, system drive, other local drive) on a desktop machine.